19hours/sg-statutes/Acts/Legal Aid and Advice Act.md

 and there may be separate panels for different purposes and for different courts.

-(2) Any solicitor shall be entitled to have his name on the panels or any of them unless there is good reason for excluding him arising out of his conduct when acting or assigned to act for persons receiving legal aid or his professional conduct generally.
+(2) Any solicitor shall be entitled to have his name on the panels or any of them unless there is good reason for excluding or removing him on any of the grounds under subsection (2A).

+[Act 6 of 2013 wef 01/07/2013]

+(2A) The Director may, at any time, exclude or remove any solicitor from any panel —

+(a) if the solicitor has ceased to be a practising solicitor for any reason;

+(b) if the solicitor has requested that the Director remove him from the panel;

+(c) if the solicitor has shown from his conduct when assigned to act for persons receiving legal aid or from his professional conduct generally that he is not a suitable person to remain on the panel; or

+(d) if, in the opinion of the Director —

+(i) the solicitor is not a suitable person to be or remain on the panel for any other reason; or

+(ii) it is necessary or expedient to exclude or remove the solicitor’s name from the panel for any other reason.

+[Act 6 of 2013 wef 01/07/2013]

-(3) Where a solicitor is aggrieved by any decision excluding him (whether permanently or temporarily) from the panels or any of them, he may appeal against the decision to a judge of the High Court and the judge (whose decision shall be final) may confirm or quash the decision appealed against or may substitute such decision as he thinks fit.
+(3) Where a solicitor is aggrieved by any decision excluding or removing him (whether permanently or temporarily) from the panels or any of them, he may appeal against the decision to a judge of the High Court and the judge (whose decision shall be final) may confirm or quash the decision appealed against or may substitute such decision as he thinks fit.

-(4) Subject to section 15(2), any solicitor may at any time request the Director to remove his name from the panels or any of them and the Director shall comply with such request.
+[Act 6 of 2013 wef 01/07/2013]

+(4) A solicitor shall have the duty to disclose to the Director any information or give any opinion which may enable the Director to perform his functions under this Act, including such information or opinion which may reasonably be taken into account by the Director or the board referred to in section 8 in determining whether to refuse or cancel legal aid to a person or an aided person, and the solicitor shall not be precluded from so doing by reason of any privilege arising out of the relationship between solicitor and client.

+[Act 6 of 2013 wef 01/07/2013]

 (5) Subject to any regulations made under this Act, the Director shall pay to a solicitor investigating and reporting, or giving an opinion, upon applications for the grant of legal aid or acting for persons receiving legal aid or giving legal advice under the provisions of this Act or Part IV of the International Child Abduction Act 2010 such fees as may be agreed between the Director and the solicitor.